 United States Postal Worker (Mail Processing Clerk) Salary

 The average United States Postal Mail Processing Clerks in the United States earns approximately $15.74 per hour.
 The majority of individuals in this role claim moderate levels of job satisfaction.
 Male United States Postal Mail Processing Clerks are just a bit more common among those who completed the questionnaire than females ones, with male workers composing 53 percent of the field.
 While close to two-fifths report receiving no health benefits, the larger part do receive medical coverage, and more than two-fifths have dental, as well.
+This snapshot results from replies to PayScale's salary survey.

 Job Description for United States Postal Worker (Mail Processing Clerk)